onothimagen/cbp-transcription-desk/README.md

 scripts - All the scripts needed to process the images

-These should be moved to your site root.
+These should also be moved to your site root.

 You should see the following in your site root: